 Dropbox revamped its admin tools in August 2016 called AdminX.
-Dropbox says it rebuilt the admin console from the ground up.
-The company added granular file event logging down to individual edits, additions and deletions that can be filtered into an admin log – so your boss can check if you have read that TPS report.
-And now admins can manage membership down to the sub-folder level to ensure people inside and outside the company can only access specific folders.
+Dropbox says it rebuilt the admin console from the ground up, adding granular file event logging, down to individual edits, additions and deletions, which can be filtered into an admin log, so your boss can check if you have opened and read that TPS report.
+Now admins can manage membership down to sub-folder level to ensure that people inside and outside the company can only access specific folders.

 Device management has also changed so that IT can limit the number of linked devices an employee can have for work documents.
 This capability is built to complement, not compete with, existing enterprise mobility management (EMM) offerings.